SUBZEROCODE/tpximpact-challenge-ui/asssumptions&feature-branches.md

 ### FT-201-angular-services-and-api-integration
 As a developer of the url-shortener site I want to be able to see the outputs coming from the backend UI.
-Acceptance criteria: Designed and implemented a service to prove that backend interactions are being sent back to UI as expected.
+Acceptance criteria: Designed and implemented an angular service to prove that backend interactions are being sent back to UI as expected (output changes may be required in backend).

 ### BUG-100-spring-ldap-security-breaking-tests
 As a tester I want to be able to run my controller tests (`@webmvctest`) without needing to deal with issues related to CORS.